Azure/PMAgent-onboarding/products/data-schema-signalr.md

     - Weekly windows: startofweek(now(), -8..-12); exclude the current week via Date < startofweek(Current)
     - Monthly windows: startofmonth(now(), -12..-16); often exclude the current month via Date < startofmonth(Current)
     - Cohort/rolling: 7d/28d rolling windows; 28-day “DoM” rolling windows for AI cohorts
   - Timezone: not explicitly stated; default to UTC.
-Avoid using current-day data unless guarded by a completeness gate.
+Avoid using current-day data unless ingestion completeness is validated; EndDate uses the latest available Date without a completeness gate.

 - Freshness & Completeness Gates
-  - Pattern: for daily roll-ups, compute last fully landed day by requiring multiple sentinel regions present:
-    - EndDate computed from BillingUsage_Daily by ensuring both 'australiaeast' and 'westeurope' report on the same day.
+  - EndDate: No completeness gate is required.
+Use the latest available Date from the primary fact table (e.g., toscalar(<FactTable> | top 1 by Date desc | project Date)).
-  - Current-week/month often excluded by anchoring to the last landed “Current” date then using Date < startofweek(Current) or Date < startofmonth(Current).
+  - Current-week/month are often excluded by anchoring to the latest Date (Current) and using Date < startofweek(Current) or Date < startofmonth(Current) to avoid partial periods.
-  - Recommendation when unknown: use previous fully landed day; for weekly/monthly, use previous full week/month.
+  - Recommendation: When unsure about ingestion latency, consider excluding the current day in ad-hoc analyses, but do not apply multi-region or quorum-based EndDate gating.

 - Joins & Alignment
-  - Frequent keys:
     - ResourceId (often normalized with tolower(); for replicas, primary resource derived by trimming "/replicas")
     - SubscriptionId (parsed from ResourceId using parse)
     - Date (or derived Week/Month)